Gunavazhagi/top1000_youtubers_insights/README.md

 		WHEN Country = 'Rusia' THEN 'Russia'
 		WHEN Country = 'Turquìa' THEN 'Turkey'
 	    ELSE 'Unknown'
-		END
+		END;

-This query updates the "categories" column by translating Spanish category names to English.
+**Explanation:** This query updates the "categories" column by translating Spanish category names to English.

 ## Data Visualization Insights

 In this section, we present the insights obtained from the top 1000 YouTubers' statistics using Power BI, along with the corresponding visualizations and analyses: